dcasota/ollama-scripts/README.md

 It is very important to check the RAM requirements for each LLM.

-As example, the [LLM llama2](https://ollama.ai/library/llama2) is downloadable in 3 models: llama2:7b, llama2:13b and llama:70b, hence choose wisely.
+As example, the [LLM llama2](https://ollama.ai/library/llama2) is downloadable in 3 models: llama2:7b, llama2:13b and llama:70b.

 Memory requirements
 7b models generally require at least 8GB of RAM